Nicolás García Uriburu: Life and work

 García Uriburu applied his fluorescein treatment on such diverse waterways as Paris' Lac de Vincennes (1971), the Trocadéro fountains (1972), the Port of Nice (1974) and the Port of Antwerp (1974).
 He continued to devote his art to the portrayal of endangered species and habitat loss, and was honored with a Grand Prize at the Tokyo Biennale in 1975.
-In 1981, he was invited by the German Green Party to dye the Rhine during a national day of protest called "Wasserfest."
+In 1981, he was invited by the German Green Party to dye the Rhine during a national day of protest called "Wasserfest".
 Here he was approached by Joseph Beuys, who had been a co-founder of the Green Party, and asked if he could collaborate.
 The two artists would go on to collaborate the following year at the Kassel Documenta 7 exposition to carry out Beuys's project of planting 7,000 oaks.
-He and Beuys shared similar views on Humanism, social philosophy, ecology and libertarianism.
+He and Beuys shared similar views on humanism, social philosophy, ecology and libertarianism.

 García Uriburu returned to Buenos Aires in 1982, following which he planted 50,000 trees.
 Remaining active in the city's tree-planting effort, he turned to portrait art and in 1993, was invited to the renowned Ruth Benzacar Gallery on Florida Street to present Utopía del Sur (Southern Utopia), a display devoted to his cause.

 During the final years while still active in his cause in Argentina, García Uriburu directed tree-planting efforts in neighboring Uruguay and organized protests over the unabated degradation of Buenos Aires' industrial Riachuelo waterway, jointly with Greenpeace.
-He also taught secondary school students and presided over the Foundation; which bears his name, displays his art and houses an extensive ethnographic museum devoted to Pre-Columbian art.
+He also taught secondary school students and presided over the Foundation, which bears his name, displays his art and houses an extensive ethnographic museum devoted to Pre-Columbian art.

 In 2010, Nicolás Uriburu received the Creative Careers Award from the Center for Creativity Economics of Universidad del CEMA.
 "It is very difficult to make a true contribution to modern art, which changes the art we see and the way we think about it.
 It is also very difficult to make a true contribution to raising awareness of social problems such as the destruction of the environment.
-When someone does both, with elegance and humility, it is an extraordinary achievement," David Galenson, Academic Director of the Center for Creativity Economics, said on the occasion.
+When someone does both, with elegance and humility, it is an extraordinary achievement", David Galenson, academic director of the Center for Creativity Economics, said on the occasion.

-In 2017, García Uriburu was again invited to the Venice Biennale, this time, as part of the main exhibition, titled VIVA ARTE VIVA.
+In 2017, García Uriburu was again invited to the Venice Biennale, this time as part of the main exhibition, titled VIVA ARTE VIVA.

 Prizes and recognition

-Uriburu has earned a number of prizes both in his native Argentina and abroad:
+Uriburu earned a number of prizes both in his native Argentina and abroad: